-All assets directly owned by the deceased at the time of his or her death form part of the estate, including the shares of an entity.
+All assets directly owned by the deceased at the time of their death form part of the estate including the shares of an entity.
 Accordingly, entities do not serve as a will substitute per se.

-Switzerland, as a civil law jurisdiction, does not have its own history of trust law, but it acknowledges foreign trusts.
-A properly established trust can serve as a will substitute as assets properly transferred to an acknowledged trust do not form part of a deceased estate and hence pass on in accordance with the trust deed to its beneficiaries rather than in accordance with a last will.
+Switzerland - as a civil law jurisdiction - has no own history of trust law but it acknowledges foreign trusts.
+A properly established trust can serve as a will substitute, as assets properly transferred to an acknowledged trust do not form part of a deceased estate; they will hence pass on to its beneficiaries in accordance with the trust deed rather than in accordance with a last will.

-Within the limits of the forced heirship rights and the applicable marital property regime, a person may structure his or her future estate by taking legal acts, such as donations made during the testator's lifetime.
+Within the limits of the forced heirship rights and the applicable marital property regime, a person may structure their future estate by taking legal acts such as donations made during the testator's lifetime.
 Such anticipated regulations affect the net worth of a testator, as the transferred assets no longer belong to the testator.
-It must be noted that transfers made during lifetime might be subject to a claw-back claim of a protected heir who did not agree to a transfer that infringes his or her forced heirship rights.
+It must be noted that transfers made during the testator's lifetime might be subject to a clawback claim of a protected heir who did not agree to a transfer that infringes their forced heirship rights.

 It is possible under Swiss law to split ownership from beneficial rights in the usufruct.
-With a usufruct, movable and immovable assets can be transferred to a new owner during lifetime whilst the transferor keeps the beneficial rights of the assets.
-The beneficiary of such usufruct is entitled to possess, enjoy and use the property during his or her lifetime or for a maximum period of 100 years for legal entities.
+With a usufruct, movable and immovable assets can be transferred to a new owner during lifetime while the transferor keeps the beneficial rights of the assets.
+The beneficiary of such usufruct is entitled to possess, enjoy and use the property during their lifetime, or for a maximum period of 100 years for legal entities.
 At the death of the beneficiary, the owner is relieved from the charge (the usufruct) and receives full ownership rights.
-It is a very common planning tool in Switzerland, in particular, in the case of Swiss real estate.
+It is a very common planning tool in Switzerland, particularly in the case of Swiss real estate.

-C. Powers of attorney, directives and similar disability documents
+C. Powers of attorney, directives, and similar disability documents

 In dealing with Swiss bank accounts, many account holders execute a power of attorney that survives the account holder's demise in favour of a trusted person.
 As opposed to a power of attorney that becomes effective at the death of the principal, the power of attorney that ought to survive the death of the principal is commonly used and does not require the form of a testamentary disposition.
 The agent is obligated to use the power of attorney after the death of the principal in the principal's best interest.
-With the automatic devolution of the testator's assets and liabilities to his or her heirs, the heirs also inherit the rights and obligations deriving from agreements between principal and agent (power of attorney) as successor(s) of the principal.
+With the automatic devolution of the testator's assets and liabilities to their heirs, the heirs also inherit the rights and obligations deriving from agreements between principal and agent (power of attorney) as successor(s) of the principal.
 If there are several heirs, they form a community of heirs.
-Contrary to almost all other resolutions of the community of heirs that need unanimous consent, each heir individually has the power to revoke such a power of attorney.
-In consequence, the banks are cautious to execute instructions based on such a power of attorney, in particular in case of unusual transactions.
-Therefore, if uninterrupted disposition over a deceased person's accounts is of importance, one should consider other legal arrangements.
+Contrary to almost all other resolutions of the community of heirs that need unanimous consent, each heir individually has the power to revoke such power of attorney.
+Consequently, banks are cautious to execute instructions based on such a power of attorney, in particular in case of unusual transactions.
+Therefore, if uninterrupted disposition over a deceased person's accounts is important, one should consider other legal arrangements.

-Directives that do not affect the transfer of assets and financial affairs but are of a mere administrative nature, such as directives in regard to a funeral, are legally valid and need no special form.
+Directives that do not affect the transfer of assets and financial affairs but are of a mere administrative nature, such as directives in regards to the funeral, are legally valid and need no special form.